-We work with key terms in the examination of extractive municipalities, namely:
+We work with key topics in the examination of extractive municipalities, namely:

-- Vocational towns: Is the idea of vocation locally supported or politically imposed?
-Is diversification key for sustainable social and economic growth?
+- Economics and society: What are the impacts of lack of diversification for sustainable social and economic growth?

-- Migration patterns: Are migration movements clearly related to the prosperity cycles of companies?
+- Migration: are migration movements clearly related to the prosperity cycles of local companies?

-- Which patterns of public health and environmental conservation can be easily identified in extractive territories?
+- Public Health: which patterns of public health can be easily identified in extractive territories?